Zuehlke/zuehlke.github.io/README.md

 - Full-text search, filters, sorting [Issue #39](https://github.com/Zuehlke/zuehlke.github.io/issues/39)

 ### Automation
-- Migrate to JavaScript
-  - We currently spend about 1 minute per run on a Docker build
-  - The regular GitHub Action environment provides everything we need, except for a Python runtime: if we use JavaScript, we don't need Docker anymore.
-  - There is no inherent reason to implement the automation in Python, rather than JavaScript.
-  - When not using Docker, make sure to commit all `node_modules` - there is no `npm install` step.
-Be careful not to accidentally `.gitignore` some file or directory in the `node_modules` (e.g. some `dist` dir).
 - Implement commit / push logic, rather than using a third-party action (for security and to reduce dependencies)
   - Most of the logic was already implemented in Python, and removed during the migration to GitHub Actions, in commit [6315e486b3cceafd4918c242819b4727bec0b1ff](https://github.com/SilasBerger/zuehlke.github.io/commit/6315e486b3cceafd4918c242819b4727bec0b1ff)